-Residents in our emergency medicine program are trained by EM faculty who are fully credentialed to use ultrasound to diagnose and manage a variety of serious and life-threatening conditions.
-We use a variety of educational methods including patients, live models and phantoms to solidify their knowledge.
-During ultrasound “scan shifts” residents focus on developing the cognitive and psychomotor skills needed to perform focused sonography for trauma (FAST), early pregnancy, cardiac, soft tissue and procedural examinations, among others.
+We use a variety of educational methods including patients, live models and simulation.
+During ultrasound scan shifts residents focus on developing the cognitive and psychomotor skills needed to perform focused sonography for trauma (FAST), early pregnancy, cardiac, soft tissue and procedural examinations, among others.

-During the EM1 year, residents learn the basic principles of the physics of sound, in addition to the indications and technique of performing various limited point-of-care ultrasounds in the ED.
-After obtaining a solid foundation in emergency ultrasound in years one and two, our third year residents focus on more advanced point-of-care exams such as musculoskeletal, DVT, advanced cardiac and resuscitative ultrasound.
+During the EM1 year, residents learn knobology, techniques and indications for POCUS.
+After obtaining a solid foundation, our second year residents learn more advanced POCUS exams such as musculoskeletal, DVT, advanced cardiac and resuscitative ultrasound.

-Throughout each year, the ultrasound group provides monthly didactics along with quarterly hands-on workshops for residents and faculty in the Division of Emergency Medicine.
-Additional educational material that is available to EM residents includes journal articles, text books, online resources, and image/video review.
+Throughout each year, faculty provide monthly workshops.
+Educational material that is available to EM residents includes advanced cardiac simulators, early pregnancy simulators, text books, online resources, and image/video review.

-During the four years of EM residency, we anticipate that each EM resident will meet the American College of Emergency Physicians standards for emergency ultrasound credentialing.
-This includes a minimum of 40 hours of didactic ultrasound training (including lectures, hands-on demonstrations, and simulations) and performing a minimum of 200 scans.
+By the end of four years, each EM resident will meet the American College of Emergency Physicians standards for emergency ultrasound credentialing.
+This includes a minimum of 40 hours of didactic ultrasound training and a portfolio of 150 scans.

 Medical Student Education

-Our medical students gain exposure to point-of-care ultrasound during the “Intro to Emergency Medicine” course held each spring.
-Throughout the year, we actively recruit our medical students to be models for a number of workshops and training sessions.
-In the final month of their 4th year, we hold a “Capstone” course to solidify the fundamentals of bedside ultrasound.
-We are actively working on a new 4th year elective in Emergency Ultrasound -- stay tuned for more details!
+Our medical students gain exposure to point-of-care ultrasound during the “Intro to Emergency Medicine” course.
+Throughout the year, students participate in workshops and training sessions.
+There is a weeklong course for preclinical students, and a fourth year elective.
+In the final month of their 4th year, we hold a “Capstone” course to solidify the fundamentals of POCUS.